Skip to content

 Poverty and Spending Over the Years

 The graph to the left shows poverty and spending over the years.
 Poverty over the years is the percentage of the U.S. population in poverty (More on Poverty Line Page).
 The United States has dramatically increased federal spending fighting poverty over the last 55 years.
-Total welfare costs have risen from $1,612 per person in poverty in 1967 to $32,031 per person in 2022.
-That totals $128,122 for a family of four, even though the Poverty Threshold for such a family is $29,950.
+Total welfare costs have risen from $2,271 per person in poverty in 1968 to $29,927 per person in 2023.
+That totals $118,706 for a family of four, even though the Poverty Threshold for such a family is $31,200.
 Total federal welfare costs include the expenditures of 13 large government programs (See the Welfare Programs Page) plus the Medicaid Program, which supplies health care to low-income Americans.
-The figures have been adjusted for inflation costs and stated in 2022 dollars [i].
+The figures have been adjusted for inflation costs and stated in 2023 dollars [i].
 More on welfare growth.

-Even without including health care costs (Medicaid), we spent $1,612 per person in poverty in 1967, which steadily increased to where in 2022 we spent $16,421 per person.
-That totals $65,686 for a family of four.
+Even without including health care costs (Medicaid), we spent $1,760 per person in poverty in 1968, which steadily increased to $13,188 per person in 2023.
+That totals $52,753 for a family of four.
+The high costs in 2021 and 2022 were from expanding programs during the Coronavirus Pandemic.

 Why Has Increased Spending Not Lowered Poverty?

 The U.S. Welfare System is ineffective at reducing poverty by its very design.
-Individual programs were created over a 70-year period with little coordination and no master plan.
+Individual programs were created over 70 years with little coordination and no master plan.
 The combined benefits of the system discourage both work and marriage, exacerbating poverty.
 The complex system is centered on in-kind benefits instead of cash and misses many of those most in need.
 For example, the system ignores the plight of the mentally ill and can enable the use of alcohol or drugs.
 See additional information on the Welfare Issues Page

 Many argue that the middle class has shrunk over the last 50 years, that jobs for those with low education are limited, and that the poor have few opportunities for advancement.
 It is argued that the poor would have little to fall back on without welfare and lead lives of desperation.
 But others argue welfare discourages work and encourages dependency, which is unfair to those who work hard for a living.